abergs/docs-playground/src/guide/get-started.md

 ```

 ::: tip
-Should your API request fail, you will receive a error response with json formatted [Problem Details](errors)
+Should your API request fail, you will receive a error response with `json`-formatted [Problem Details](errors).
 :::

 2. On your frontend, initiate the WebAuthn process to create and store a WebAuthn credential using the generated registration token ([learn more](js-client)), for example: